authelia/authelia/docs/content/en/overview/authentication/password-policy/index.md

   - /docs/features/password-policy.html
 ---

-Password policy enforces the security by requiring the users to use strong passwords.
+Password policy enforces security by requiring the users to use strong passwords.

 Currently, two methods are supported: